jexxa-projects/JexxaTutorials/TimeService/README.md

 It is located in package `infrastructure/drivingadapter/messaging`.

 ### Implement TimeListener
-When receiving asynchronous messages we have to:
+When receiving asynchronous messages, we have to:
 1. Know and declare the object from our application core processing received data
 2. Convert received data into business data
 3. Define the connection information how to receive the data